 Group counseling, cognitive behavioral therapy, pregnancy, abortion, prenatal care, pregnancy loss.

-Medical School, Arak University of Medical Sciences, Arak, Medical School, Midwifery Department, Arak University of Medical Sciences, Arak, Clinical Psychology, Azad university of Arak, Arak
+Medical School, Arak University of Medical Sciences, Arak, Medical School, Midwifery Department, Arak University of Medical Sciences, Arak, Iran, Add: Basij Square, Sardasht Rejoin, Peyambare-Azam Campus, Arak University of Medical Sciences, Arak, Clinical Psychology, Azad University of Arak, Arak